mark-115/tasks_app_repo/README.md

   Should of added more comments within the code, to make it clear what each part is doing, and why certain decisions were made.

 ---

+## Deployment

+- **Initial deploy to production**:
+  For this current version of the application, the frontend (React), backend (Express API), and database (PostgreSQL) would be deployed together using Azure App Service as a monolithic app.

+This setup was chosen for:

+- Simplicity
+- Ease of development and testing
+- Rapid iteration during the early stages

+- **Furute deploy to production**:
+  Ideally would split Frontend and Backend for better Scalability

+Frontend: Azure Static Web Apps

+- React (served via global CDN)
+- Auto-deployed via DevOps.

+Backend: Azure App Service (Node.js)

+- Express API
+- Connected to Azure Database for PostgreSQL

+I would aim to deploy the backend as a container to keep everything matching development set up.